haoeric/haoeric.github.io/README.md

 - There is a quick a way to start: [Jekyll-Bootstrap](http://jekyllbootstrap.com) -- a full blog scaffold for Jekyll based blogs.
 Follow this [quick start guide](http://jekyllbootstrap.com/usage/jekyll-quick-start.html) to host your blog on github in 3 minutes.

+## Jekyll installation on mac

+Since OS X ships with a copy of `Ruby` in `/Library/Ruby`, a directory which is owned and controlled by the OS.
+If we install `jelyll` using system `gem`, we will have permission issues which will be quite annoying for development.
+So better to install own version of `Ruby` using `homebrew`, then export the path to use this as default.
+Refer to document [here](https://jekyllrb.com/docs/troubleshooting/#jekyll--mac-os-x-1011)

 ## File Structure

 - `_cache` -- store all caches from knitr the rmarkdown files in `_knitr` (ignored by gitignore, only kept locally).